nus-cs2103-AY2021S1/ip/docs/README.md

 3. [D][✘] return book (by: 23 Feb 2020, 12:00 AM)
  ```

- > `:stop_sign:` If the list is empty a warning message will be shown.
+ > If the list is empty a warning message will be shown.

 ### Done: `done`
 Marks the task as done